BrandonXu6106/obsidianpublish/content/thoughts/nuclear binding energy.md

 ## Binding Energy

-[[Nuclear Fusion|Nuclear Fusion]] uses lighter elements, such as hydrogen and helium, which are in general more fusible; while the heavier elements, such as uranium, thorium and plutonium, are more [[Nuclear Fission|fissionable]].
+[[Nuclear Fusion|Nuclear Fusion](Nuclear%20Fusion.md) uses lighter elements, such as hydrogen and helium, which are in general more fusible; while the heavier elements, such as uranium, thorium and plutonium, are more [[Nuclear Fission|fissionable](Nuclear%20Fission.md).

 The inverted curve is due to two opposing forces: